jdingel/projecttemplate/README.md

 Getting started at the command line can be a little overwhelming, but it's well worth it.
-While you can use GUI apps to interact with most of our workflow (e.g., SourceTree for version control), automation of some key parts relies on shell scripts.
+While you can use GUI apps to interact with most of our workflow (e.g., GitHub Desktop), automation of some key parts relies on shell scripts.
 See logbook entry A.9 for a haphazard collection of shell tips.

 Beyond \*nix, the rest of the research workflow is language-agnostic: it applies to everything from Stata to Julia.
 In fact, the task-based